matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 `KeyBackupData` object:

-- a new `mac2` [FIXME: get a better name.  suggestions?] property is added, which is a MAC of the `SessionData` ciphertext (priory to base64-encoding), using HMAC-SHA-256 with the backup MAC key derived above.
+- a new `mac2` [FIXME: get a better name.  suggestions?] property is added, which is a MAC of the `SessionData` ciphertext (prior to base64-encoding), using HMAC-SHA-256 with the backup MAC key derived above.
 - the current `mac` property is deprecated.
 Clients should continue to produce it for compatibility with older clients, but should no longer use it to